Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Under the direction of Dr. Keith L. Black, Chairman of the Department of Neurosurgery, the Maxine Dunitz Neurosurgical Institute is conducting genetic research to investigate potential viruses capable of shuttling "good" genes to areas with brain tumors.
+Under the direction of Keith L. Black, MD, Chairman of the Department of Neurosurgery, the Maxine Dunitz Neurosurgical Institute is conducting genetic research to investigate potential viruses capable of shuttling "good" genes to areas with brain tumors.

 New gene therapy strategies for brain lesions are also being investigated to make brain tumors vulnerable to attack, either by the immune system or by chemotherapy drugs.